Category One: Ethical and Historical Frameworks

 Category 2: Leadership and Administrative Practice Knowledge, Theory and Skills

-Funding Human Services and Social Change: Financial management and budgeting (3 hours): This course will introduce students to the fundamentals of managing the financial aspects of an organization.
+SW 923: Funding Human Services and Social Change: Financial Management and Budgeting (3 hours): This course will introduce students to the fundamentals of managing the financial aspects of an organization.
 Students will develop the skills necessary to understand and develop balance sheets and program budgets that promote equity and inclusion.
 Students will also develop necessary skills for identifying funding sources and writing grant proposals appropriate for human service provision and anti-oppressive social change efforts.

-Community engagement and advocacy (3 hours): This course will cover various aspects of engaging with the community, with a focus of ensuring that organization activities serve the diverse interests and needs of their constituents.
+SW 931: Community Engagement and Advocacy (3 hours): This course will cover various aspects of engaging with the community, with a focus of ensuring that organization activities serve the diverse interests and needs of their constituents.
 The course will cover models of engaging in advocacy that centers the needs and strengths of diverse, equitable and inclusive communities, such as community organizing.
 Policy practice will be considered as a form of advocacy.
 The course will also cover approaches to identifying community strengths and needs.

-Grantwriting (1.5 hours): This course will discuss the fundamentals of grantwriting, including identifying appropriate funding sources, capturing the strengths and needs of the constituents served by the program in ways that meet funders’ requirements, and leveraging existing evidence to write a compelling proposal.
+SW 932: Grantwriting (1.5 hours): This course will discuss the fundamentals of grant writing, including identifying appropriate funding sources, capturing the strengths and needs of the constituents served by the program in ways that meet funders’ requirements, and leveraging existing evidence to write a compelling proposal.

 Category 3: Research and Inquiry

-Research and evaluation forbuilding evidence, assessing outcomes, and promoting equity.
-(3 Hours): This course is an in-depth introduction to the process of conducting research.
+SW 922: Fundamentals of Applied Research (3 Hours): This course is an in-depth introduction to the process of conducting research.
 A comprehensive approach is taken to covering the full research design process, considering quantitative, qualitative, and mixed methods approaches, and the evaluation of program outcomes.
 The course also integrates topics related to structural bias, systemic oppression, and strategies for anti-oppressive research, and addresses ethical issues in the conduct and dissemination of research.

-Assessing and using evidence to design and improve multi-level interventions in social work (3 Hours): This course develops students’ knowledge and skills for identifying, assessing, and critiquing the empirical evidence on current interventions and practices in social work.
+SW 924: Assessing and Using Evidence to Design and Improve Multi-level Interventions in Social Work (3 Hours): This course develops students’ knowledge and skills for identifying, assessing, and critiquing the empirical evidence on current interventions and practices in social work.
 The focus is on conducting multi-dimensional, value-critical inquiry about “best practices” relevant to social work and applying the results of that inquiry toward designing and improving interventions or practices that are multi-level.
 The course introduces the foundations of evidence-based practice, systematic review of the literature, critical evaluation of empirical studies, and structured data synthesis to assess the quality of evidence.
 In addition to covering approaches for rigorous methodological critique, the course emphasizes value-critical frameworks for assessing research in relation to anti-oppressive principles.

-Understanding translational and implementation science (3 Hours): This course provides students with the foundation for understanding and applying implementation science principles and practice.
+SW 929: Understanding Translational and Implementation Science (3 Hours): This course provides students with the foundation for understanding and applying implementation science principles and practice.
 Using a critical perspective with a focus on identifying and using effective strategies for translating research into practice, the course introduces key concepts of implementation science and a variety of theories and frameworks for guiding implementation efforts.
 Students gain knowledge and skills in identifying implementation facilitators and barriers and developing and supporting key implementation strategies.
 Implementation is examined from an equity lens to consider how implementation processes can promote racial equity and social, economic, and environmental justice.
 The course also covers evaluation of implementation, including measures designed to examine implementation processes and outcomes.

 Category 4: Pedagogy and Instruction